vlitzke/kitchenflies/DNAseq/15_Patterson's_D/README.md

 But it seems like MA_Tan_Lar_1_2021_06_07 does not exist in the header (got a warning, I am not ready to go down this rabbit hole so I'm going to ignore this)

 I wanted to filter them in the same way as step 12 (postfilter) but i dont think this works well for haploid... so I will leave it as is.

 Then merge those once again with the destv2 vcf file. `bcftools merge destv2_all_biallelic.vcf.gz.record.vcf.gz destv2_african_subset.vcf.gz -o destv2_allBiallelicAndAfr.vcf.gz --force-samples` (the last arguments was added because there were duplicate sample names (CM-Nor-Oku) so, I shall see what that looks like afterwards.

+Ok so it looks like all of the African samples are duplicates, so I'll keep them in for now because I don't see an easy way to compare them within the same merged vcf file.
+And continue on.... then remvove these samples at the end of necessary (2:XXXX)

 Then I want to merge this with the kitchen+otherAfrican sample vcf file I have.